 Scenario 3: The Background Question

 You have a DUI conviction from 6 years ago.
 You completed all court requirements, paid all fines, and have had no subsequent offenses.
-Your record was not expunged.
+Your record was not expunged or sealed.
 Should you disclose the DUI on your DBPR application?

 DBPR runs a fingerprint-based background check on every applicant.
-The DUI will appear in the results.
-If you disclosed it on the application, DBPR reviews the conviction on its merits: the nature of the offense, the time elapsed, completion of court requirements, and any subsequent activity.
-A first-offense DUI from 6 years ago with full compliance and no subsequent issues is typically not disqualifying.
+The DUI may appear in the results.
+If you disclose it when the application requires disclosure, DBPR reviews the conviction on its merits: the nature of the offense, the time elapsed, completion of court requirements, and any subsequent activity.
+A first-offense DUI from 6 years ago with full compliance and no subsequent issues is a different fact pattern from multiple recent DUIs or a DUI involving serious injury, but DBPR still reviews the actual record.

 The criminal background section covers the full framework.
-The rule is simple: always disclose.
-Let DBPR evaluate the facts.
-Do not make the decision for them by hiding information.
+The rule is simple: read the live question, answer accurately, and do not make the decision for DBPR by hiding information.

 Scenario 4: The Retake Decision